 - How do they interact with your posts?

 - When and how do they engage with your brand?

 - How do they access social media?

 - At what time are they likely to be online?

 Instagram scheduling tools can help you post consistently.
-This can help you remain relevant for your audience and it can engage them as well.
+This can help you remain relevant to your audience, and it can engage them as well.

-In addition to third-party tools, Instagram has built-in tools that you can use to analyze your demographics, activity trends, and engagement.
-You can get personalized Instagram insights on your profile.
-These insights include data about individual Instagram Stories and posts as well.
+In addition to third-party tools, Instagram has built-in tools that you can use to analyze your demographics, activity trends, engagement, and best time to post on Instagram.

 Instagram Insights gives you data on the past week’s performance of your profile.
 You can get information such as the number of posts created, followers lost, and followers gained.

 Additionally, the insights show you the time of day when your followers were most active, which would be the best time to post on Instagram.